brc20-devs/brc20-proposals/bp04-self-mint/proposal.md

 }
 ```

-## Known Issues

-Since the format is compatible with the original format, indexers that do not support this proposal will still be able to index such tokens.
-However, the method of issuance would still be public, leading to market confusion.
+## Adopting 5-bytes Tickers

-Thanks to @SeeSharp's suggestion, We can also consider self-issuing a token with a 5-byte ticker to better isolate existing tokens.
+Thanks to @SeeSharp's suggestion, we propose self-issuing an asset with a 5-bytes ticker to isolate existing assets.
+In this way indexers not prepared yet will simply ignore these assets.

 ## FAQ

 ### Alternative Option B:

-Tokens with self_mint could also be created by adding a new operation (op) instead of a new field.
+Assets with self_mint could also be created by adding a new operation (op) instead of a new field.
 The inscription format would be:
 ```
 {
   "p": "brc-20",